nxdir-s/go-hexarch/README.md

 ### core

-The core directory contains the applications business logic and will utilize a lite version of Domain Driven Design
+The core directory contains the applications business logic and will utilize a lite version of Domain-Driven Design

 There are four main concepts that define the core: **Domains**, **Entities**, **Services**, and **Value Objects**